aistabci/abci-docs/en/docs/abci-cloudstorage/publishing-datasets.md

 where `my_dataset_info.yaml` can be an arbitrary name.

 After that, send an e-mail to <abci-application-ml@aist.go.jp>, following the format below.
+If you belong to multiple ABCI groups, please fill in with the group that owns the bucket containing the dataset.

 ```text
 Subject: Dataset Registration Application (<YOUR DATASET NAME>)